firefly2442/path-commander/README.md

 discarding it without `add_child()` or if the code is using `remove_child()` without `queue_free()` these are cases that would create stray nodes.
 * The `.ogg` sound files needed to be re-imported with loop turned off to prevent them from continuously playing and looping.
-* `containers` handle the rotation and other properties of the children.
+* `Containers` handle the rotation and other properties of the children.
 Therefore, I needed to parent the clickable `TextureButtons` to a `Control` node to prevent them from being reset.
+I used `min size` on the parent `Control` to ensure appropriate sizing and automatic layout occured otherwise everything was jammed together.

 ## References and Tutorials